Lot Ended

 looks reassuringly straight and solid both above and below.

-Our vendor has since spent much time and money getting the car into
+Our vendor has since spent over £30,000 getting the car into the

-the lovely condition you see today.
-There are many bills on file for numerous
+lovely condition you see today.
+There are many bills on file for numerous new

 unless you read German.

-AMS of West Sussex in January 2020 with new Mahle pistons, bearings, con rods,
+rebuilt by AMS of West Sussex in January 2020 with new Mahle pistons, bearings,

 There are also invoices for a brake system